littlehorse-enterprises/lh-examples/demos/it-request/README.md

 - Users would log into a customized web frontend to execute User Task Runs
 - LittleHorse tracks User Task state but doesn't provide a built-in web interface
 - Custom presentation layers can be built for mobile apps, internal tools, or customer-facing applications
+- The Next.js webapp provides a production-ready foundation with built-in security and optimization
 - For custom web frontends, contact LittleHorse Professional Services (`sales@littlehorse.io`)